DIY Termite Treatment

 In most cases bait treatments need to be combined with barrier treatments to be effective.
 Products purchased at hardware stores will generally recommend that you get a professional termite inspection, and should not be used in place of liquid treatments but in conjunction.
 Read labels closely as bait stations alone will not likely provide the level of protection you need.

 There are several types of termite sprays available for use, ranging from aerosols, to foam aerosols, to injectable dusts.

-The Problem: Wood to ground contact provides termites with easy access to food, moisture, shelter a "bridge" to as well as your home.
+The Problem: Wood to ground contact provides termites with easy access to food and moisture.
 Typical areas where wood-to-soil contact are found include:

 The Solution: Eliminate wood-to-soil contact wherever possible.
 This includes any wood that may have been pressure treated, as pressure treated wood is also vulnerable to attack.
 Here are some tips you can use to remedy this common problem:

 The Problem: Termites are attracted to moisture.
 If soil near foundation is moist, termites will naturally be attracted to it.
 Termites can easily enter your home through small cracks and crevices found within the foundation so steps should be taken to remove these conditions in and around the home.
 Typical areas where moisture can accumulate around the home:

 The Solution: In all cases steps should be taken to reduce conditions around the home where moisture is found accumulating.
 Water should be diverted from the foundation of the home to help ensure termites are not attracted to areas near the foundation.
 Steps you can take to reduce moisture accumulation: